Automatic nonlinear MPC approximation with closed-loop guarantees: Numerical Experiments

-\subsection{Result}
+\subsubsection{Result}

 We approximate the ground truth MPC feedback law~$f$ using \alkiax\ with the error bound~$\error=5.1\cdot 10^{-3}$.
-We heuristically validate the approximation error by evaluating the error for $90\cdot 10^3$ equidistant states on the domain~$\domain$, yielding a maximum error of $2\cdot 10^{-3}$, \ie 60\% smaller than the desired error bound~$\error$.
+We heuristically validate the approximation error by evaluating the error for $90\cdot 10^3$ equidistant states on the domain~$\domain$, yielding a maximum error of $2.46\cdot 10^{-3}$, \ie about 50\% smaller than the guaranteed error bound~$\error$.

 Figure~\ref{fig:subdomains} depicts the sub-domain partitioning of \alkiax, the feasible domain~$\xfeasf$ of the MPC, and~$\xfeash$, the feasible domain computed by \alkiax.
 Recall that \alkiax\ partitions sub-domains further if the maximum number of samples cannot ensure the desired approximation error~$\error$.
 This behavior can be observed in Figure~\ref{fig:subdomains}, where larger sub-domains correspond to regions where the ground truth resembles a constant function (see Figure~\ref{fig:ground_truth}), and hence fewer samples are required.
 Furthermore, the derived sample complexities in Theorem~\ref{th:alkiax} and Corollary~\ref{co:SE} also support this statement.\footnote{ The sample complexity on sub-domain~$\domain_a$ increases with the RKHS norm~$\|\tilde{f}_a\|_\kla$ (see Theorem~\ref{th:alkiax}, Corollary~\ref{co:SE}).
-For constant functions, we have $\|\tilde{f}_a\|_\kla=0$.} Overall, \alkiax\ successfully approximates the ground truth MPC~$f$, yielding an approximate MPC~$h$ with closed-loop guarantees on stability and constraint satisfaction.
+For constant functions, we have~$\|\tilde{f}_a\|_\kla=0$.} Overall, \alkiax\ successfully approximates the ground truth MPC~$f$, yielding an approximate MPC~$h$ with closed-loop guarantees on stability and constraint satisfaction.

-\subsection{Discussion}
+\subsubsection{Discussion}

 In the following, we compare the MPC approximation obtained using \alkiax\ with the approach presented in~\cite{Hertneck2018Learning}.
 Both works approximate the same ground truth MPC (see~\eqref{eq:CSTR}, Figure~\ref{fig:ground_truth}) with the identical error bound~$\error$. \alkiax\ is a kernel-based algorithm that inherently guarantees the satisfaction of any desired error bound~$\error>0$ (see Theorem~\ref{th:alkiax}, \ref{property:error_satisfaction}, \ref{property:error_samples}).
 In contrast, the approach in~\cite{Hertneck2018Learning} uses NNs for the approximation and an additional statistical validation step to guarantee the desired approximation accuracy.
 Notably, the approach in~\cite{Hertneck2018Learning} may lead to an \emph{iterative} offline design between NN training and validation, \eg requiring additional sampling or changes to the NN architecture whenever the statistical validation step fails.